Facilities and resources

 Partnership with Central Manchester University Teaching Hospitals NHS Foundation Trust: oversized and wrapped mummified remains studied by the KNH Centre make use of the clinical imaging suite (both digital x-ray and CT) at the Manchester Royal Infirmary and the Manchester Children’s Hospital.
 This partnership has been in place for over ten years and employs the expertise of Prof Judith Adams and a team of NHS radiographers and technicians.

-Central services: the Faculty of Life Sciences provides access to analytical services including a range of analytical, histological and microimaging facilities, including light and electron microscopy and microCT, currently used by doctoral and post-doctoral researchers at the KNH Centre.
+Central services: the Faculty of Biology, Medicine and Health provides access to analytical services including a range of analytical, histological and microimaging facilities, including light and electron microscopy and microCT, currently used by doctoral and post-doctoral researchers at the KNH Centre.